-C. Retailers
+2.3 Retailers

-Retailers are monopolistically competitive and their role is to introduce nominal price rigidities.
-In each period t they buy intermediate goods from entrepreneurs at the real price $p{wt}$ and sell intermediate good j at the nominal price $P{jt}$ .
-Intermediate goods are transformed into final goods according to a CES aggregator.
+Retailers are monopolistically competitive.
+Their role is to introduce nominal price rigidities.
+In each period t they buy intermediate goods from entrepreneurs at the real price $p{wt}$ and sell good j at the nominal price $P{jt}$ .
+Intermediate goods are transformed into final goods according to the CES aggregator